Venus figurine: History of discovery

 The Vénus impudique, which was the figurine that gave the whole category its name, was the first Palaeolithic sculptural representation of a woman to be discovered in modern times.
 It was found in 1864 by Paul Hurault, 8th Marquis de Vibraye at Laugerie-Basse in the Vézère valley.
 This valley is one of the many important Stone Age sites in and around the commune of Les Eyzies-de-Tayac-Sireuil in Dordogne, southwestern France.
 The figurines were mostly discovered in settlement contexts, both in open-air sites and caves.
-The Magdalenian Venus from Laugerie-Basse is headless, footless, armless, and displays a strongly emphasised female reproductive system.
+The Magdalenian Venus from Laugerie-Basse is headless, footless, armless, and displays a strongly emphasised vulva.

 Four years later, Salomon Reinach published an article about a group of soapstone figurines from the caves of Balzi Rossi.
 The famous Venus of Willendorf was excavated in 1908 from a loess deposit in the Danube valley located in Austria.
 Since then, hundreds of similar figurines have been discovered from the Pyrenees Mountains to the plains of Siberia.

 In September 2008, archaeologists from the University of Tübingen discovered a 6 cm figurine carved from a mammoth's tusk.
 This figurine was later called the Venus of Hohle Fels and can be dated to at least 35,000 years ago.
 It represents the earliest known sculpture of this type and the earliest known work of figurative art.